Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

     the source code at the location where the function is defined.
 - Specify whether this Task configuration is *skippable* or not.

-## Pipelines configuration
+# Pipelines configuration

 The "Pipelines" section list all the Pipeline configuration elements defined in the selected configuration file.

-### Creating a new Pipeline configuration
+## Creating a new Pipeline configuration

-Press the '+' sign in the Pipelines section of the "Taipy Configs" panel.<br/>
+Press the '+' sign that appears when you hover the title of the Pipelines section of the "Taipy Configs" panel.<br/>
 Taipy Studio will prompt you for an identifier for this new Pipeline configuration element.<br/>
 Note that you cannot set the identifier of a new Pipeline element to one already used by another.

-### Renaming a Pipeline configuration
+## Renaming a Pipeline configuration

 Right-click a Pipeline identifier in the Pipelines section and select the "Rename node" option.<br/>